 A lack of movement, on the other-hand, can create an imbalance in our system that affects us as a whole.
 According to recent studies, this imbalance may even disrupt the body’s “circadian rhythms”—affecting the way our bodies are able to determine favorable times for moving vs. being still.

 These studies suggest that a healthy body, accustomed to regular movement, will automatically prompt this person to rest after physical activity, and engage in movement after a period of being still.
 Therefore, when we engage in regular physical activity, we may be improving our body’s’ ability to calculate more appropriate responses.

-3 Simple Ways To Fit Exercise Into a Busy Lifestyle
+3 Convenient Ways To Fit Exercise Into a Busy Lifestyle

 If you like music and dancing is your thing, then put on your favorite song (with or without headphones) and just move!
 Dancing also doesn’t require a specific place or time of the day.
 Yet a good time for this exercise is immediately after you arrive home from work; as it’s a great way to replenish your mood and spirit after a really long or challenging day.